| Romans 9:18-21 states: "Therefore hath he mercy

 potter power over the clay, of the same lump to make one

+vessel unto honour, and another unto dishonour?"
 Paul, in these verses makes some very direct statements

 concerning the absolute sovereignty of God in salvation.
 He